jnz/r5vm/README.md

 **R5VM** is a compact, educational **RISC-V RV32I** virtual machine written in pure C.
 It can execute small RISC-V bare-metal programs compiled with e.g. `gcc` into flat binary images.

+R5VM focuses on simplicity.
+Unlike WebAssembly (WASM) or full RISC-V emulators, it’s small enough to read and understand in one sitting, making it ideal for education, debugging, and embedding rather than speed or completeness.

 To integrate R5VM into another project, just drop in `r5vm.c` and `r5vm.h` - no additional dependencies or build steps required.

+## Features

+- Full **RV32I base instruction set**
+  (R/I/S/B/U/J types, including LUI/AUIPC/JAL/JALR)
+- Simple, portable C (C11) code (builds with GCC, Clang, or MSVC)
+- Easy embedding into other projects
+- No dependencies, freestanding-friendly
+- Deterministic execution, ideal for testing and teaching

+## Directory Structure

 ```
 r5vm/